Division II: Humanities and Fine Arts Department Names Honorees at Annual Awards Chapel

 The awards and their recipients are:

-• Randolph H. Deer Prize for Outstanding and Continued Work in Art: Shay Atkinson and William Whited
+•Randolph H. Deer Prize for Outstanding and Continued Work in Art: William E. Whited and Nicholas R. Bitting

 The Deer Prize is made possible by a gift from Randolph H. Deer.
 The prize is set up to reward and encourage art majors for exceptional work during their freshman and sophomore years.
 The recipients are selected by the Art Department faculty based on their achievements in the art department.
 The prize will be awarded in two installments: half before the junior year, and renewable before the senior year.

 •Walter L. Fertig Prize in English: Jacob M. Rump

 The Walter L. Fertig Prize in English is given to a member of the senior class who, in the judgment of the English Department, has accomplished distinguished work in his study of English and American literature.

 •Walter L. Fertig Prize in Freshman Writing: Collin K. Rudnik (1st), Lincoln E. Smith (2nd), Wesley R. Barnes (3rd), and Aaron J. Spolarich (3rd)

 The Fertig Prize in Freshman Writing is given annually to three members of the freshman class for distinguished pieces of expository or creative writing nominated by the members of the faculty and judged by the English department.
 It is named in honor of Walter L. Fertig, long-time Milligan Professor of English Literature and chairman of the English Department.